New York Comic Con: A Beginner’s Guide

 The crowd in the Javits Center.

 What kind of bag you bring depends entirely on you.
 I usually bring a backpack and an extra tote to carry anything I buy.
-I almost always just buy art at New York Comic Con, and having a separate bag prevents the prints from getting bent.
+I almost always just buy art at NYCC, and having a separate bag prevents the prints from getting bent.
 You don’t have to bring a backpack if you don’t want, but depending on how long you’re going to be at the convention, and how much you intend to buy, I’d suggest carrying one.
-New York Comic Con usually has free bags available somewhere, so if you don’t want to bring an extra, you’ll still be able to grab one somewhere.
+NYCC usually has free bags available somewhere, so if you don’t want to bring an extra, you’ll still be able to grab one somewhere.

-Here’s a small list of things that will be helpful to you during your time at New York Comic Con:
+Here’s a small list of things that will be helpful to you during your time at NYCC:

 • Portable phone charger or extra battery – Outlets are few and far between.
+There are two charging stations on the mezzanine near the stairs to the Main Stage.
 In past years, some booths have had charging stations set up, but there will not be many ports available, so bring spares and backups to keep your phone charged!
 (I also recommend turning off push notifications from the NYCC app, should you choose to download it.)

 • Hoodie or light jacket – October in NYC is unpredictable, weather wise.
 Sometimes it’s warm and sunny, and I’m okay in jeans and a t-shirt.
 But some years it was chilly and rainy, and I needed a hoodie and an umbrella.
 Plus, while the show floor can get stuffy, the panel rooms are usually air conditioned.
 Best to layer!